heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 --- abstract

 In service-to-service communication, a common pattern is to use a JSON Web Token (JWT) for authentication purposes.
-It is an adaptation for workloads of existing authorization flows designed for users.
+It is a partial adaptation for workloads of existing authorization flows designed for users.
 Since this pattern is not described in a specification, it leads to variability in practice.
 The purpose of this document is to capture this common workload identity authentication practice as an RFC in order to obtain consistency and promote interoperability in industry.

 --- middle